parttimenerd/temci/README.md

 temci
 =====
 An advanced benchmarking tool.
-Currently developed as my bachelor thesis.
+Developing started as part of my bachelor thesis.
-Therefore expect some rough parts, but most of the features should (hopefully) work well.

 Why should you use temci?
 -------------------------